TryBuildCalc

 How does the concrete slab calculator work?

-The calculator follows standard civil engineering formulas to estimate concrete volume and material quantities step-by-step.
+The calculator follows standard civil engineering formulas to estimate concrete volume and material quantities step-by-step, from the net slab area down to cement bags.

 Dry Volume = Wet Volume × 1.54